SergeyMalykh/sudoku-tester/README.md

 Expected file format included [input_sudoku.txt](https://raw.githubusercontent.com/SergeyMalykh/sudoku-tester/master/input_sudoku.txt).

-# Sudoku

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.